Skip to main content

 Step 2.
 Select the retention window

-I will select the retention period as All groups for this example.
+For this example, I will set the retention period to All groups.

 image